anestisb/android-prepare-vendor/README.md

 device matching clauses to resolve the issue.
 * If deprecated SmaliEx method for API-23 is chosen, Java 8 is required for the bytecode de-optimization process to work.
+* Bytecode repaired with oatdump method cannot be pre-optimized.
+As such generated rules have `LOCAL_DEXPREOPT := false`.
+This is because host dex2oatd is invoked with more strict flags and results into aborting when front-end reaches already optimized instructions.

 ## Examples